BackEndByAlex/salaryscope-api/docs/docs/resolvers/resolver-reference.md

 ---

+## cityResolvers.js

+- `cities` — returns a paginated list of cities, with an optional country filter
+- `city` — returns a single city by ID
+- `City.recordCount` — total salary records in this city
+- `City.records` — returns paginated salary records for that city

+---

 ## salaryRecordResolvers.js

-- `salaryRecords` — returns a paginated list of salary records, with optional filters (job, category, country, company, experience level, etc.)
+- `salaryRecords` — returns a paginated list of salary records, with optional filters (job, category, country, company, city, experience level, etc.)
 - `salaryRecord` — returns a single salary record by ID
 - `createSalaryRecord` — creates a new salary record.
 Requires login.
 - `updateSalaryRecord` — updates a salary record.
 Requires login.
 Only the owner can update.